sidwellr/schotter/schotter2.md

 }
 ```

-Now we need to incorporate these in the code:
+Now we need to incorporate the adjustment factors in the code in view():

 ```
 let factor = y as f32 / ROWS as f32;